Shreya-P02/Keelvar-An-Agentic-AI-Case-Study/README.md

 ### 2021-2022: Standing Strong During the Pandemic
 #### Milestone:
-- Raised $24 million in Series B to support US and AI developent.
+- Raised $24 million in Series B to expand into US and refine AI development.
 #### Awards:
 - Deloitte Technology Fast 50 Ireland (2021)
 - IT@Cork & Kerry SciTech Winner – “Tech Scale-up of the Year” (2022)
-- Digital Procurement World Next100 Winner (2022)
 - Digital Procurement World Next100 Winner (2022)
 #### Recognition:
 - The AI Journal Global Awards Finalist - Best Use of Intelligent Automation (2021)